 Crossing through floating post-offices, vegetable markets and flower bazaars inundated with tulips—trying to find your calling—the shikara lets you hunt.

 Hear the soft murmur of Islamic prayers in the background and even folk songs.
-The calling here is to select the best houseboat on Dal Lake to experience the best of Jammu and Kashmir travel.
+The calling here is to select the best Houseboat on Dal Lake to experience the beauty of Jammu and Kashmir.

 Over the past decades, experiencing the beauty of this ‘Paradise on Earth’ has become easier with the Kashmir houseboat costs dwindling down.
 So be it for intimate romance or leisure travel, houseboats in Kashmir in Dal Lake are quite irresistible.
 It is also a paradise for bird-watchers.